gardenfi/docs/docs/developers/orderbook/Orderbook.md

 # Orderbook

-Orderbook is a order matching engine for [garden.finance](https://garden.finance).
-Garden Finance is a decentralized exchange which supports atomic swaps, enabling seamless cross-chain bridging.
-Through this Orderbook API, users can create orders, track the progress of orders, and complete swaps, while market makers/counterparties can accept orders and complete the trades.
+Orderbook is an order matching engine for [garden.finance](https://garden.finance).
+Garden Finance is a decentralized Bitcoin exchange which supports atomic swaps, enabling seamless cross-chain bridging.
+Through this Orderbook API, users can create orders, find a counterparty and complete the trade, while market makers/counterparties can accept and finalize the trades.

 Orderbook serves as the intermediary between users and counterparties during swaps.
-It facilitates transactions by supporting different order types: market orders for immediate execution, limit orders for specific prices(wip), and Dutch auction orders for dynamic price discovery(wip).
+It facilitates transactions by supporting different order types: market orders for immediate execution, limit orders for specific prices(WIP), and Dutch auction orders for dynamic price discovery(WIP).

 # AtomicSwap